SERIES: BILINGUAL BACKLASH. A closer look at immigrant education. First in an occasional series

 And there are the horror stories, the ones that few can deny are symptoms of programmatic sickness.
 Last year alone, dozens of districts were cited by the state for not providing adequate English-language instruction in their bilingual programs, a shortcoming that impedes student progress into regular classes.

 Ira Torres enrolled her 5-year-old son, Jorge, in an immersion-style kindergarten at Sun Valley’s Glenwood School last fall because of her two sisters’ experiences with bilingual education.
 They were taught in Spanish beginning in kindergarten in Los Angeles and Santa Clara public schools, and as adults, they remain uncomfortable in English.
-“It totally confused me,”
+“It totally confused me,” said one.

 “I did not want that to happen to my son,” Torres said, in Spanish.
 “We plan to stay here in this country, so this is better for his future.”